16 Free Things To Do in Cape Town

 1) Go to the beach

-Beta Beach is a fantastic little hidden gem.
+And if you enjoy hidden beaches, Beta Beach is real gem.
 It is a tidal beach, though, so make sure you check the tide forecast before you go.
-Otherwise, you might arrive and find that there’s no sand to sit on!

 2) Hike Table Mountain

-Table Mountain is probably Cape Town’s most iconic tourist attraction, and the great news is that you don’t need to spend anything to get to the top.
-You can hike up for free!
+Table Mountain is probably Cape Town’s most iconic tourist attraction, and the great news is it doesn’t cost anything to get up there.
+You can hike for free!

 3) Wander around the V&A Waterfront